-With this shift, the Government embarked on an exercise to revise the Cooperatives Act as the first step in revamping cooperatives and enhancing the legal framework governing Cooperatives in general.
-This process needed fresh empirical insights into the actual situation on the ground regarding the operations of Cooperative.
-This study however narrowly focused on FCs which are a special type of cooperatives that seek to provide financial services to members.
+With this shift, the Government embarked on an exercise to revise the Cooperatives Act as the first step in revamping cooperatives and enhancing the legal framework governing FCs.
+This process needed fresh empirical insights into the actual situation on the ground regarding the operations of FCs; hence the study.
 It also became necessary to know the exact number of FCs that exist in Zambia and their geographical location.
-This therefore became one of the rationales for conducting a Census of FCs in the eight provinces of Zambia.
+This therefore became one of the rationales for conducting a Census of FCs in Zambia.

-3. Role of FCs in Financial Inclusion
+3. Role of Financial Cooperatives in Financial Inclusion